-Bayleef (the Leaf Pokemon) is an exceptionally rare Grass-type Pokemon found among grassy fields within the Johto region.
-Though more defensively-minded than other starter Pokemon, Bayleef are valuable fighters that can certainly put up a decent fight with their potent Razor Leaf and Magical Leaf attacks.
-Even if they can't hit very hard, though, you'll certainly be glad to have them around in a Multi-Pokemon battle; after all, it only takes a single whiff from their neck leaves to pump even a lazy Slakoth full of vim and vigor!
+Bayleef (the Leaf Pokémon) is an exceptionally rare Grass-type Pokémon found among grassy fields within the Johto region.
+Though more defensively-minded than other starter Pokémon, Bayleef are valuable fighters that can certainly put up a decent fight with their potent Razor Leaf and Magical Leaf attacks.
+Even if they can't hit very hard, though, you'll certainly be glad to have them around in a Multi-Pokémon battle, since it only takes a single whiff from their neck leaves to pump even a lazy Slakoth full of vim and vigor!

 The members of the Chikorita family are unique in that their cellular structure, while primarily plant-like in composition, demonstrates features found only in animals.
 For one thing, the members of the Chikorita family possess distinguishable organs, such as a heart, stomach, brain and lungs, which plants obviously do not possess under normal circumstances.
 Secondly, these creatures possess animal-like forms that, aside from granting them advanced mobility for plants, allow them to deliver punishing physical blows with attacks like Body Slam later on in life; this is only surprising when one considers the fact that the only other plants capable of learning the attack are Tropius, and even then only because of their large size and similar body construction.
 From what can be told from genetic analyses, the answer behind these features is truly stranger than fiction: The members of the Chikorita family represent the only known case of animals turning into plants through natural evolution.
 From what can be told, it appears that the members of the Chikorita family mutated eons ago from herbivorous animals into plant/animal hybrids in order to adjust to local food shortages; as plants only need sunlight, water and a limited supply of nutrients for survival, such a drastic change does make some sense, if only by a stretch of the imagination.
 The reversal does not work, however, because advanced animal traits would take far longer to naturally develop within similar creatures than their genetics suggest; as such, the previously-mentioned hypothesis stands as the only plausible explanation.